-Additionally, the federal report only discloses contributors giving over \$1,000 for the purpose of furthering the communication.25 This has been interpreted by the Federal Election Commission to mean contributions earmarked for these independent expenditures,26 an interpretation recently upheld by the United States Court of Appeals for the District of Columbia Circuit in a case involving analogous "electioneering communication" reporting requirements.27
+interpretation upheld by the United States Court of Appeals for the District of Columbia Circuit in a case involving analogous "electioneering communication" reporting requirements.26

 In Independence Institute v.
-Williams, the Secretary of State asserted that disclosure for Colorado electioneering communications "appl[ies] only to donations specifically earmarked for electioneering communications.
-In other words, the donor must intend the donations be used for electioneering communications and not for other activities of the speaker."28 The Tenth Circuit upheld Colorado's existing electioneering communications law and specifically noted that "it is important to remember that the Institute need only disclose those donors who have specifically earmarked their contributions for electioneering purposes."29
+Williams, the Secretary of State noted that disclosure for Colorado electioneering communications "appl[ies] only to donations specifically earmarked for electioneering communications.
+In other words, the donor must intend the donations be used for electioneering communications and not for other activities of the speaker."27 The Tenth Circuit upheld Colorado's existing electioneering communications law and specifically noted that "it is important to remember that the Institute need only disclose those donors who have specifically earmarked their contributions for electioneering purposes."28

 Thus, both the Colorado and federal electioneering communication regulation are tied to who is speaking about candidates shortly before an election.
 The laws are tailored to only reach donors of \$1,000 or more who specifically earmark their money for a particular communication.
-Currently, the disclosure only applies to communications run either thirty days before a primary or sixty days before a general election.
-But H.B.
-17-1261 and H.B.
-17-1262 will upset this tailoring and burden the First Amendment rights of Colorado's citizens.
+Currently, disclosure only applies to communications run either thirty days before a primary or sixty days before a general election.
+But if S.B.
+19-068 becomes law, it would upset this tailoring and burden the First Amendment rights of Colorado residents.

 Tailoring should not be ignored, for failure to do so can cause a campaign finance law to be struck down by the courts and require the state to pay attorney's fees by those needing to vindicate their First Amendment rights.
-In 2010, the Tenth Circuit also examined burdensome disclosure requirements for small ballot measure organizations under Colorado's campaign finance disclosure scheme.30 In holding that Colorado's requirements "substantial[ly]" burdened the organization's First Amendment rights, the court balanced the "substantial" burden of reporting and disclosure against the informational interest at stake, which it considered "minimal."31 That ruling was reinforced just last year, when the Center represented the challenger in Coalition for Secular Government v.
+In 2010, the Tenth Circuit also examined burdensome disclosure requirements for small ballot measure organizations under Colorado's campaign finance disclosure scheme.29 In holding that Colorado's requirements "substantial[ly]" burdened the organization's First Amendment rights, the court balanced the "substantial" burden of reporting and disclosure against the informational interest at stake, which it considered "minimal."30 That ruling was reinforced just three years ago, when the Institute represented the challenger in Coalition for Secular Government v.
 Williams.
-In that case, the Tenth Circuit held that an organization's planned activity of \$3,500 was too minimal to permissibly trigger Colorado's regulation of an organization for Secular Government, the General Assembly was forced to change Colorado's campaign finance
+In that case, the Tenth Circuit held that an organization's planned activity of \$3,500 was too minimal to permissibly trigger Colorado's regulation of an organization as an "issue committee" with attendant reporting requirements.31 As a result of Coalition for Secular Government, the General Assembly was forced to change Colorado's campaign finance law,32 and Colorado was ordered to pay attorney's fees.33 As those cases demonstrate, tailoring the law to the state's interest is paramount.